boodidly/8os/README.md

-# Terminal UI
+# 8os

-A beautiful, modern terminal interface with customizable buttons, themes, and integrated browser.
+A new way to compute.

 ## Installation on Arch Linux